|Contact:||The way to get in

 |Time and place:||

-happy to answer your questions anytime that I'm not otherwise engaged;
+happy to answer your questions in my office anytime as long as I'm

 You are encouraged to work together on the homework, but

 you should write up your own solutions to turn in separately.
 If

 you go by two names, please put both of them on your homework.